October 28, 1954 – December 2, 2019

 Tom was born in Vernon, BC on October 28, 1954 and has called Vernon home for all of his life.
 Tom loved spending time with his large family and friends, he was always the first to invite you in for a drink or a cup of coffee.
 Tom loved to laugh and socialize and was kind to everyone he knew.
 His personality was hard to miss, he was always willing to share his opinion and knowledge and was a stubborn man with the best of intentions.
 Always a family man first, he spent as much time with his children and grandchildren as possible.
 Tom’s other hobbies included a vast love for hunting, fishing and camping trips.

 Tom was also a man with many talents.
 He was a welder in the Boilermaker union and highly recognized as a preferred welder in BC and AB at the height of his career.
 There was nothing Tom couldn’t build himself, from his family’s home to the cabin on the lake.
 Tom loved making things for his family to enjoy.

 Due to accidents he sustained in 2012 and 2018, Tom was forced to retire from his job as a Boilermaker and Welder.
 After a two year struggle with the brain injury he sustained in 2018 Tom could no longer keep going with the physical, emotional and mental pain.
 The loss of the ability to enjoy and do all the things that he loved was devastating.
 Tom was always regarded as a strong, hardworking man and if he could have found a way to beat this he would have.

 Although gone far too soon Tom will be forever remembered, honoured and loved by his family until we meet again.

-A Celebration of Life will be held next spring in 2020.
 In lieu of flowers please consider donating to the BC Brain Injury Association.

 - Submit News Tip